 The tourist attractions in a country are just destinations.
 But for a travel agency, what is expected of them is the information about the destinations.
 Thus it is important that everything should be translated to ensure that the travel experience of tourists is seamless and memorable.
 Travel website translations include sites for airlines and airports, car rentals, destinations, travel itinerary, hotels, restaurants, and transportation.

 As a travel operator, you cannot afford to have your customer agreements and terms of service unintelligible to non-English speakers.
-Imagine the result if the client has to use an online translation tool to translate important documents.
+Imagine the result if the client has to use an online free translation tool to translate important documents.
 With the state these online translation tools are in, you can expect disastrous results.
 Legally binding documents should be properly translated so that travelers could fully understand the document they are signing and the responsibilities that come with signing the legal documents.

 Providing tourists with the ways to enjoy their stay means having information available in their language.